Skip to content

 ```

-Multiple outputs can be displayed by using [].
+Multiple outputs using brackets:

 ```req